-(a) Standard Enthalpy of Combustion (symbol: $\Delta_c \mathbf{H}^{\oplus}$)
+(a) Standard enthalpy of combustion (symbol : $\Delta{a}H^{\Theta}$)

 Combustion reactions are exothermic in nature.
 These are important in industry, rocketry, and other walks of life.
 Standard enthalpy of combustion is defined as the enthalpy change per mole (or per unit amount) of a substance, when it undergoes combustion and all the reactants and products being in their standard states at the specified temperature.